 In honor of the 100th Anniversary of the U.S. Army Veterinary Corps, the American Veterinary Medical Association (AVMA) and the American Veterinary Medical Foundation (AVMF) have established a scholarship for military veterans pursuing education in veterinary medicine.

 The Veterinary Care Charitable Fund (VCCF) is a program created by the American Veterinary Medical Foundation (AVMF) to provide veterinarians with a simple and effective way to offer charitable veterinary services to clients facing personal hardships as well as a means to support animals who are injured or rescued from abuse and neglect.

-Our Oath in Action continues to connect members of the veterinary profession with volunteer opportunities in their community.
-This program gives veterinarians, technicians, assistants and staff members the opportunity to reach out and connect to the animal loving public outside of the veterinary clinic.
+Our Oath in Action™ programs give veterinarians, veterinary students, technicians, assistants and care team members the opportunity to reach out and connect to the animal loving public.

 AVMF is committed to helping offset the cost of veterinary medical education.
 Donations support outstanding veterinary students who are addressing the health and research needs of society – both today and tomorrow.

 Animal health research is crucial to the future of veterinary medicine.
 The AVMF devotes its efforts to raising financial support for research projects that will help lead to improved prevention, diagnosis, and treatment of prevalent, life-threatening diseases in animals.